 - Transition planning

-Many facilities offer a choice in faith-based, traditional, holistic, 12-step, or others.
+Many facilities offer a choice in faith-based, traditional, 12-step, or others.
 The best programs are those that allow patients to choose a plan that addresses their specific needs and preferences.

 Learn More About Alcohol Addiction Facts

 If you or a loved one are currently addicted to alcohol, it’s important to know that attaining professional treatment services can be the key to turning your life around.
 Enrolling in a professional facility enables you to benefit from the personalized, detail-oriented services necessary to facilitate long-term recovery.
 By carefully reviewing the alcohol addiction facts provided for you above, you can make an informed decision regarding whether enrollment in an alcohol treatment facility would be appropriate and ideal for you.

 Choosing the right program for alcohol addiction treatment can be a challenge.
 The number of choices and facilities can be overwhelming.
 If you are in the process of choosing a rehab, contact us at Awakenings Rehabilitation to learn how we can help.